HOW THE AWARD COMMITTEE WORKS

 - Committee meets virtually to choose shortlist and winner and honor books

-- Announce winners and honor books in press release on Friday of ALA Midwinter, Philadelphia (January 24)
+- Announce winners and honor books in press release on International Children’s Book Day, which is also the final day of the Bologna Children’s Book Fair

 The committee will have a chair and approximately six members to include translators, librarians, students/teachers/professors, and other individuals with expertise in young adult literature and translations.
 The term of service will be one year, from just after the ALA Midwinter meeting (usually in January) through the following ALA Midwinter, with the option to stay on for a second year if desired.
 This is to guarantee continuity.
 The chair will be chosen from the previous year’s committee.